Form W-9

 Where It Appears in a Real Tax Workflow

 Form W-9 usually appears before payment reporting is finalized.
-A payer requests the completed form from a contractor, vendor, or other payee, then uses that information when preparing an Information Return such as Form 1099-NEC or Form 1099-MISC.
+IRS guidance says the payee uses it to provide the correct Taxpayer Identification Number and certain certifications to a requester that may need to file an Information Return.
+A payer requests the completed form from a contractor, vendor, or other payee, then uses that information when preparing forms such as Form 1099-NEC or Form 1099-MISC.
 If the payee does not provide required information, Backup Withholding can become relevant.

 Practical Example